mkipp/interactionlab-touch/README.md

 These programs are being developed for the Interaction Lab at Augsburg University of Applied Sciences.

+Also see the lecture notes for Interaction Engineering: http://michaelkipp.de/interaction

+You can find basic code for multitouch on Processing/Android under https://github.com/mkipp/processing-mt-android

 ## Rotate, Scale, Translate

 Hancock, M.S., Vernier, F.D., Wigdor, D., Carpendale, S., Shen, C. (2006).
 Rotation and translation mechanisms for tabletop interaction.
 In: Proceedings of the First IEEE International Workshop on Horizontal Interactive Human-Computer Systems.